arugifa/simplelogin-postfix-docker/README.md

 Let's fix that, by providing to the community something very lightweight, secure\* (with [Let's Encrypt](https://letsencrypt.org/) support) and simple to use 💖

-\* if a TLS certificate cannot be automatically generated for some reason, Postfix will run without TLS activated, until the next attempt (happens every hour)
+\* if a TLS certificate cannot be automatically generated when starting the container, Postfix will run without TLS activated, until the next attempt (happens every hour)

 Can be configured with the following environment variables: